What is a Bitcoin Halving?

 This system happens once every 210,000 blocks and has continued to autonomously manage bitcoin's issuance schedule since.

-The protocol activated the first bitcoin halving event on November 28, 2012, and saw bitcoin block rewards decrease from 50 BTC to 25 BTC.
+The protocol automatically performed the first bitcoin halving event on November 28, 2012, and saw bitcoin block rewards decrease from 50 BTC to 25 BTC.

 There have been a total of three halving events since Bitcoin's launch and the period between halvings is called a halving cycle.
 The previous halving took place on May 11, 2020.
-The block reward was halved from 12.5 BTC per block to its current rate of 6.25 BTC per block.
+On that day, block reward was halved from 12.5 BTC per block to its current rate of 6.25 BTC per block.

 It is important to note that only the newly created bitcoin part of the block reward gets repeatedly halved over time.
 Some using bitcoin may choose to include additional amounts of bitcoin with their transaction as an incentive for miners to include their transaction earlier.
 This additional fee that senders may choose to send to miners doesn't cut in half along with the block reward.

-A process called mining both verifies bitcoin transactions and controls bitcoin issuance.
+A process called mining both verifies bitcoin transactions and controls new bitcoin creation.

 Bitcoin mining is a cryptography-based competition that involves computer operators — known as miners — using purpose-built computing equipment.